Face Shape | Find Your Hat Size | Learn More at Bailey Hats

 If you fall between two sizes, we strongly recommend that you choose the larger in the interest of comfort.

 Head sizes and shapes differ from region to region.
 The most common male size is 7-3/8 and the average hat size for females is 7-1/4.

 Size charts are for general reference only.
 Fit may vary depending on the manufacturer, materials, construction, and hairstyle.

 One-Size-Fits-Most (1SFM) and Adjustable hats typically fit up to XL or 7-7/8, unless otherwise noted.

 FACE SHAPE GUIDE

 For those with a long face shape, tall hat crowns that sit high on the head should be avoided, as they add too much height to the face and head area.
 Crowns should be deep enough to cover an ample portion of the forehead to even out the length of the face.
 Wide brims can be worn, especially ones that are turned downward.

 Wide Brim, Sun Hat, Beret

 Any hat with a medium-sized brim is perfect for someone with a heart-shaped face.
-The concern in this case is to balance out a wide forehead.
+The concern, in this case, is to balance out a wide forehead.
 If the brim is too large, the forehead will have an even wider appearance than normal.
-Other than that, this shape allows for a variety of different styles.
+Other than that, this face shape allows for a variety of different styles.